MI-DPLA/combine/docs/configuration.rst

 To configure a new OAI endpoint, navigate to the Django admin screen, under the section "Core" select ``Oai endpoints``.

-This model is unique among other Combine models in that these values are sent almost untouched to the DPLA Ingestion 3 OAI harvesting codebase.
+This model is unique among other Combine models in that these values are sent relatively untouched to the DPLA Ingestion 3 OAI harvesting codebase.
 More `information on these fields can be found here <https://digitalpubliclibraryofamerica.atlassian.net/wiki/spaces/TECH/pages/87658172/Spark+OAI+Harvester>`_.

 The following fields are all required: